-This may surprise a great many of you, but Special Operators in the military gossip more than the ladies who host ABC’s “The View”.
+This may surprise many of you, but Special Operators in the military gossip more than the ladies who host ABC’s “The View.”

 Where are we deploying to and when?
 For how long?
 Who got promoted?
 Did you hear what happened to Bob?
 Why is he in charge?
 Jerry missed the run this morning (again)…

 The Complainer is never happy no matter what you do.
 You can never do enough to make them stop complaining.
-It may seem innocuous at first, but over time the toll with show on others who work in proximity to them.
+It may seem innocuous at first.
+Over time the toll will show on others who work in proximity to them.

 You can tell The Cynic by their cutting and sarcastic remarks that undermine the motivation of others.
 Cynics are usually very bright and like to show off their knowledge to those they consider beneath them.

 The Caregiver is too concerned with everyone else to get their work done.
 Caregivers feel they do nothing wrong, but often these people are the very epicenter of workplace gossip.
 The main problem with the Caregiver is they often inadvertently invite gossip from other employees.

 Mr./Mrs. Confrontational puts everyone on edge the moment they walk into the room.
 You can count on them to start trouble.
 Sometimes they double as a cynic.
 Trust me when I tell you they take great pride and enjoyment in knowing the havoc they wreak upon the organization.

 The Control Freak is a one-person show.
 These people distrust their coworkers and often secretly harbor resentment of others they can’t trust.
 Often, Control Freaks are the subject of much workplace drama and gossip.